 Learn to recognize the difference between a naturally occurring organic or bacterial sheen and a petroleum based sheen representing a true pollutant.
 For more information, contact your local stormwater coordinator or the Oklahoma Department of Environmental Quality.

 Additional Resources

-Visit the Green Country Stormwater Alliance (GCSA) website listed below for more details about stormwater protection, including municipal best management practices (BMPs), recycling and reuse, and more.
+Visit the Green Country Stormwater Alliance (GCSA) website listed below for more details about stormwater protection, including Best Management Practices (BMPs) and other pollution reduction strategies.